 Your backcountry permit is a signed contract between you and the National Park Service.
 It's an agreement to treat the wilderness with respect by practicing Leave No Trace (LNT) techniques.
 Keep in mind that Leave No Trace camping goes beyond following the rules; it requires thoughtful judgement for each situation that comes up.

-Leave No Trace is simple, whether you are hiking and camping in the park's wilderness or driving to the Lighthouse, Drakes Beach or Tomales Point for an afternoon.
+Leave No Trace is simple, whether you are hiking and camping in the park's wilderness or driving to the Point Reyes Lighthouse, Drakes Beach, or Tomales Point for an afternoon.
 At its heart is a set of seven principles which can be applied in any natural setting to minimize human impacts on the environment.
 Following the Leave No Trace principles and combining them with your personal judgment, awareness, and experience will help protect precious natural and cultural park resources and preserve the park experience for you and for future visitors.

 There are vault toilets at all backcountry campgrounds.
 Use them.